louis-li/PdfGPT/README.md

 3. Edit .env file and add your Azure OpenAI key and end point
 3. Run `docker-compose build && docker-compose up`
 4. Navigate to http://localhost:5010/
+5. Use Upload button to upload PDF files and name it with your desired Index Name (stored in Redis)

 To stop just run Ctrl + C